strotlog/HyperMetroidRandomizerCLI/README.md

 # Hyper Metroid Item Randomizer
 Command Line Interface (CLI) edition fork by strotlog

-Should work on various platforms including Linux and macOS!
+Works on various platforms including Linux and macOS!

 ## How to use CLI